Meningioma symptoms

 • Respiratory breaks

-• Brain MRI with injection.
+• brain MRI with contrast injection.

-Any doctor can prescribe it to you.
+Any doctor can prescribe it for you.

-• a neurosurgery consultation, when the neuroradiologist diagnoses a meningioma by MRI;
+• a Neurosurgery consultation, when the neuroradiologist diagnoses a meningioma by MRI;

 Only one contact: depistage@ghu-paris.fr

-The Ghu address is 1 rue Cabanis 75014 Paris
+The address of the GHU is 1 rue Cabanis, 75014 Paris.

 Find the other Amavea articles here